 We provide in-person training or presentations and written and online video curriculum to equip NGO’s, therapists, social workers, universities, faith-based organizations, and other first responders about how to identify signs of abuse, respond to abuse, empower victims, lead abusers toward change, and identify cultural biases that foster Double Abuse®.
 Our trainings are available in-person or online.
 M3ND trainer and founder, Annette Oltmans, also speaks at regional and national events or conferences on these topics.

-Two M3ND: Responding to Abuse training cohorts beginning August 15, Registration opens July 1.
+Two M3ND: Responding to Abuse training cohorts begin on August 15 and 23

 An Introduction to Parent-Child Interaction Therapy: An Effective Tool to Improve Parent-Child Relationships and Decrease Misbehavior